NahyeonAn/pySembrane/docs/source/SimulAnalyzer.rst

 Techno-economic analysis of membrane process
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In the results analysis module of pySembrane, the total annual cost (TAC) of membrane-based separation processes can be determined using the \mintinline{python}{CalculTAC} function to analyze their economic feasibility.
-Table  lists the procedure for calculating TAC \cite{ahmad2015hollow, jeong2024novel}.
+In the results analysis module of pySembrane, the total annual cost (TAC) of membrane-based separation processes can be determined using the :py:mod:`CalculTAC` function to analyze their economic feasibility.
+Table_  lists the procedure for calculating TAC.
 TAC serves as a fundamental result for economic evaluations and can be extended for profitability analysis based on production cost per unit product or revenue from the product.
-The \mintinline{python}{CalculTAC} function computes the total capital investment (TCI) and total production cost (TPC) based on results from the process simulation module and user-input economic parameters, ultimately returning the TAC.
+The :py:mod:`CalculTAC` function computes the total capital investment (TCI) and total production cost (TPC) based on results from the process simulation module and user-input economic parameters, ultimately returning the TAC.
 TCI represents the sum of capital investments in the process, including installation costs for membrane modules and multistage compressor units, startup expenses, etc. The membrane module cost (MC) is derived from the membrane area obtained from membrane process design specifications multiplied by the user-input unit membrane cost.
 Additionally, the membrane replacement cost (MRC) is calculated based on MC, assuming replacement of 50 % of the membrane area every membrane life which is specified by the user.
-The compressor work and installed compressor cost (CC) for the multistage compressor unit are determined using the \mintinline{python}{_CalculCompr} function within the module, considering the feed pressure in the membrane process to determine the number of compressors and using user-input heat capacity ratios and compressor efficiency.
+The compressor work and installed compressor cost (CC) for the multistage compressor unit are determined using the :py:mod:`_CalculCompr` function within the module, considering the feed pressure in the membrane process to determine the number of compressors and using user-input heat capacity ratios and compressor efficiency.
 Compressor work is multiplied by unit electricity cost to compute utility cost (UC).
 The calculated TCI is converted into the equivalent annual cost (EAC) using the project year and interest rate to derive the annuity factor (AF), which divides TCI to obtain EAC.

+.. _Table:

 +-------------------------------------------+------------------------------+
 | **Total capital investment (TCI)**        | **TCI=TFI+SC**               |